-Critical to SMARTilience's success is the intensive exchange of knowledge between all project partners and in particular between the participating cities and as well as with external experts.
-Therefore, peer-to-peer learning and the publication of research results take on a central role.
+A critical success factor in SMARTilienceGoesLive is the intensive exchange of knowledge between all project partners and especially between the participating cities and with external experts.
+Therefore, peer-to-peer learning and the publication of research results continue to play a central role.

 Halle (Saale) is the most populous city in Saxony-Anhalt and is one of the most densely populated areas in Central Germany.
 A diverse art and cultural scene as well as a science and research location with the National Academy of Sciences Leopoldina, the vineyard campus and the seat of several universities characterize the city.
 After 20 years of urban shrinkage, a turnaround in urban development towards a growing city has now taken place.